 Fiscal room tightening as economy teeters, associate finance minister says

-Canada's associate finance minister says it's going to be a "turbulent" year for the economy, but Randy Boissonault insists the government still has some spending room for big priorities including a new health-care deal with the provinces.
+Canada's economy is facing a "turbulent" year, but the federal government still has some spending room for big priorities including a new health-care deal with the provinces, Associate Finance Minister Randy Boissonnault said Tuesday.

-Boissonnault was speaking before the cabinet meets on the second of a three-day cabinet retreat in Hamilton, Ont.
-Finance Minister Chrystia Freeland is set to give an economic update to cabinet later Tuesday.
+Boissonnault's remarks came as the federal Liberal cabinet was meeting on the second day of a three-day retreat in Hamilton, Ont., where the economy and the next federal budget were high on the agenda.

-"There's lots of uncertainty," Boissonnault said.
-"So we're going to be watching this every step of the way as we get ready for budget (2023).
-We still have fiscal room to be able to do the things we need to do but the fiscal room has tightened."
+Finance Minister Chrystia Freeland delivered an economic update to the cabinet Tuesday, and economists and Canada's chief statistician also briefed the ministers on the situation facing Canada and the world.

 The report, written by former Bank of Canada governor David Dodge and former Liberal finance policy adviser Robert Asselin, said the government's forecast was based on a "plausible but optimistic" set of economic and interest-rate assumptions that are unlikely to come true.

-They warn there is a "high likelihood of a more severe recession" this year and that the Liberal promises on everything from health-care funding and enhanced national defence spending to infrastructure improvements and climate change are going to cost a lot more than projected.
+They warn that there is a "high likelihood of a more severe recession" this year, and that the Liberal promises on everything from health-care funding and enhanced national defence spending to infrastructure improvements and climate change are going to cost a lot more than was projected.

-Trudeau started his day Tuesday meeting with Hamilton Mayor Andrea Horwath, the former leader of Ontario's NDP.
-The pair said housing was among their chief topics of conversation.
+Canadians are so heavily in debt that every interest rate hike now has a bigger impact on the economy and on individuals than it would have in the past.

-Housing prices and a lack of affordable housing in particular have become a key issue for governments at every level.
+"And so it may seem difficult now to go through this period of slower growth (during which) we're expecting to see higher unemployment," Wilkins said.
+"But at the same time, on the other side, we'll then be in much better shape than if we're impatient."

-The cabinet meeting in Hamilton comes as it prepares for the return of Parliament next week.
-The industrial city, known predominantly as a steel town, is also one of the most competitive politically, particularly between the Liberals the NDP.
-The Liberals won three of the four seats in Hamilton proper in 2021, edging out the NDP in one seat that party had held since 2006.
+Trudeau started his day Tuesday meeting with Hamilton Mayor Andrea Horwath, the former leader of the Ontario NDP.
+The two tackled another spending pressure and big concern for Canadians: housing.

-Cabinet was also given a sharp reminder of the loud opposition they face among a group known as the "freedom convoy."
-A small protest greeted Trudeau Monday afternoon as he arrived.
+Horwath thanked Trudeau for bringing the cabinet meeting to her city, but not everyone in Hamilton was as warmly welcoming.

-A larger group, about three dozen or so, returned in the evening, where they waved flags, yelled and set off fireworks -- including some they appeared to aim at the building.
+"Freedom Convoy" demonstrators have made their presence known in small numbers over the first two days.
+On Monday evening, about three dozen people waved flags, yelled and set off fireworks -- including some they appeared to aim at the building where cabinet ministers were meeting.

-Most disbanded by 11 p.m. but at least one protester spent most of the night honking his horn off and on, reminiscent of the air horns from the big rigs that blocked much of downtown Ottawa for three weeks almost a year ago.
+Most of them disbanded by 11 p.m., but at least one protester spent most of the night honking a vehicle's horn off and on.
+It was reminiscent of the noise caused by protesters' big rig truck horns as demonstrators blocked much of downtown Ottawa almost a year ago.

-This coming weekend will mark the one-year anniversary of the convoy's arrival in Ottawa.
-The weeks-long blockade and accompanying blockades at several border crossings prompted Trudeau to invoke the Emergencies Act for the first time since it replaced the War Measures Act in 1988.
+This coming weekend will mark the one-year anniversary of the convoy's arrival in the capital.
+The weeks-long demonstration and accompanying blockades at several border crossings prompted Trudeau to invoke the Emergencies Act for the first time since it replaced the War Measures Act in 1988.

 The final report from the public inquiry into that decision is due in February.